 Storing dangerous chemicals is no joke.
 This accident is another reminder that dangerous chemicals are not to be taken lightly and require serious effort to contain them safely.
 If you need help or more information on how to safely store dangerous chemicals, make a call and find out more before it is too late.

 The accident happened in Shelby County, Alabama, and has racked up nearly $30,000 in fines for the Texas-based contracting company.
 The explosion was caused by flammable gases used for welding being stored without proper ventilation.
 The employee went to open the door of the container, which caused the explosion that killed the employee.

 The company was charged with keeping welding gas cylinders with liquefied petroleum tanks without proper ventilation.
 As well as failing to store acetone and oxygen cylinders separately.
 Finally failing to train employees properly on safe keeping of dangerous chemicals.

 The old saying, “An ounce of prevention is worth a pound of cure,” applies here heavily.
 The company could have taken steps to not only save money but save the life of their employee.

 Here at US Hazmat, we can help you avoid costly accidents like this one.
 We help by maintaining safe and compliant chemical storage from the start to the completion of your project.
+With long term chemical storage buildings, and short-term rental options for fire-rated flammable storage, non-flammable hazardous storage, or even explosive magazine storage, our premium hazmat storage solutions can be tailored to your business’ needs.
 Learn more about what we do at USHazmatRentals.com

 If you have questions about your industrial chemical storage solutions, give our team a call at (866) 284-0776 today!